The benefits of solar panels with Bifacial Mifacial

 How do Bifacial Solar Panels Work?

 Bifacial solar panels work exactly like regular solar panels.
-The solar cells absorb the sunlight and transform it into electricity.
-There’s also a small amount of sunlight trapped inside the glass, which bounces around until it’s absorbed by a sun cell.
+Solar cells absorb sunlight and convert it into electricity.
+Additionally, there is a tiny amount of sunlight trapped inside the glass, and it bounces around until it’s absorbed by sun cells.

-In the end, a tiny amount of light can pass through.
-This is what differentiates monofacial and bi-facial panels.
-This loss of light can be then absorbed by a panel with a bi-facial design.
-This is because the sunlight travels through the panel before it hits a reflective surface.
+Then, a little bit of light is able to pass through.
+This is the main difference between monofacial and bifacial panels.
+This loss of light can be then absorbed by a panel having bi-facial layout.
+This is due to the fact that sunlight is absorbed by the panel until it strikes the reflective surface.

-The light bounces back to the panels, converting it into energy that is renewable.
-Bifacial solar panels can generate more solar energy as they expose both sides of the solar cell to sunlight.
+The light bounces off the panels, converting it into energy that is renewable.
+Bifacial solar panels generate more solar energy as they open both the sides to sunlight.

 How much more energy will Bifacial Solar Modules generate?